HabitatFramework/UserGuide/menus/menus.rst

 |selectbyincid| Select by INCID
 -------------------------------

-Select a polygon on the map and go to 'Get Map Selection' to select the database records.
+Selects all the features for the current INCID in the GIS layer.

-Once the records are filtered in the database, if all the polygons are part of the same INCID, 'Select by INCID' allows users to expand the map selection to include all polygons belonging to that INCID.
+Select a feature on the map and go to **Get Map Selection** to select the database records.
+Once the records are filtered in the database, if all the features are part of the same INCID, **Select by INCID** allows users to expand the map selection to include all features belonging to that INCID.

 .. raw:: latex